- 1 pound ground beef

 - In a large skillet, cook the beef, bacon and onion over medium heat until meat is no longer pink; drain.
 Add cheese; cook and stir until melted.
 Remove from the heat.

-- Flatten biscuits into 5-in. circles; top each with 1/3 cup beef mixture.
+- Flatten each biscuit into a 5-in. circle; spoon 1/3 cup beef mixture onto each biscuit.
 Fold sides and ends over filling and roll up.
 Place seam side down on a greased baking sheet.

 - Bake at 400° for 18-20 minutes or until golden brown.
 In a small bowl, combine ketchup and mustard; serve with roll-ups.
 Yield: 8 servings.